-The remaining components and their parameter values in p-THYROSIM are unchanged, under the assumption that only the thyroid gland and its associated component parameters are affected by the immune subsystem.
+The remaining components and their parameter values in p-THYROSIM are unchanged in the physiological subsystem, under the assumption that only the thyroid gland and its associated component parameters are affected by the immune subsystem.

 III.
 Full Model: The full integrated compartmental model is shown in figure 3.